 Memphis HOPE: Hope, Opportunity, Pride, Empowerment

-$7.7 Million Invested for Comprehensive Community Supportive Services
+$7.7 Million Invested for Comprehensive Community Supportive Service

-Since 2004, the Women’s Foundations has invested $7.7 million into the Memphis HOPE initiative.
+Since 2004, the Women’s Foundation has invested $7.7 million into the Memphis HOPE initiative.

 Urban Strategies Memphis HOPE has been featured on the Lifetime TV show the Balancing Act.

 The documentary that shed light on poverty in Memphis, "As I Am," has garnered countless awards and was recently nominated for an Emmy for short films in Arts and Cultures.
 The video was co-produced by Alan Spearman, Mark Adams and Chris Dean.
 Dean, a former Cleaborn Homes resident and Urban Strategies Memphis HOPE participant narrated the film.